 “Foley is committed to fostering a culture of inclusion.
 We believe that such an environment not only strengthens our firm, but also benefits our clients, as we can provide a broader spectrum of perspective and experience.
 It's not enough to hire attorneys and staff of different nationalities, races, genders and sexual orientations—everyone needs to feel like they are truly welcome, safe and free to be themselves in the workplace,” said Foley Chief Diversity & Inclusion Partner Eileen Ridley and co-lead of the firm’s LGBTQA Affinity Group.

-Last year, Foley formally demonstrated its commitment to diversity and inclusion by releasing its first Diversity and Inclusion Strategic Plan, which is embedded throughout the firm and focuses on associate development, retention, leadership development and training.
-“As we implement our plan over the next 3 years, we will continue to make strides towards inclusion and champion equal opportunity in the LGBTQ community,” Ridley added.
+Foley has formally demonstrated its commitment to diversity and inclusion by creating a Diversity and Inclusion Strategic Plan in 2017, which is embedded throughout the firm and focuses on associate development, retention, leadership development and training.
+“As we implement our plan over the few years, we will continue to make strides towards inclusion and champion equal opportunity in the LGBTQ community,” Ridley added.

 Jack Lord, a partner and co-lead of the firm’s LGBTQA Affinity Group, said: “Foley & Lardner and, in particular, the members of our engaged LGBTQA Affinity Group are proud to again receive the highest rating on HRC’s CEI.
 Our Affinity Group actively supports Diversity and Inclusion within the firm in many ways: Recruiting and retaining LGBTQ individuals, supporting LGBTQ individuals in receiving the best work and advancement opportunities available and providing pro bono efforts for LGBTQ individuals and groups.
 Our allies in the Affinity Group and throughout the firm also provide us with strong support – and acceptance.
 We thank the leadership of Foley & Lardner for creating an environment at the firm that makes it truly a best place to work for LGBTQ persons.”